-Although humans and animals have eaten raw fish for thousands of years, it is only dogs and other canid species (foxes and wolves) that are prone to salmon poisoning.
+Although humans and animals have eaten raw fish for thousands of years, dogs and other canid species (foxes and wolves) are prone to salmon poisoning.

 This parasite is somewhat harmless, but the danger is if it becomes infected with an organism called neorickettsia helminthoeca.
 This is what causes salmon poisoning.

 Thoroughly cooking salmon will kill any harmful parasites and bacteria that are present in the fish.